Once upon a time, I also asked:

 As I started learning the online marketing ropes, I realized …

 Well, it boils down to where you’re at in your online business and the features you need.

-There are different online marketing courses that point you to a single email service provider (aka email autoresponder).
+Different online marketing courses point you to a single email service provider (aka email autoresponder).

 In this article, I’m here to make you aware of your options.

 Hopefully, saving you time and money by not going with an email autoresponder that some guru told you is the holy grail of email marketing.

 I’m going to discuss why these made it to the top 5 list of best autoresponders as of 2017.

 I’ll start this list with the most basic of autoresponders, and we’ll slowly progress to the ones that have more bells and whistles.